mscdex/node-mariasql/README.md

 Query methods
 -------------

 * **abort**() - _(void)_ - Aborts query immediately if the query is either currently queued or is (about to start) returning rows (if applicable).
 If the query is still being processed on the server side, the query will not be aborted until the server finishes processing it (i.e. when rows are about to be returned for SELECT queries).
-In any case, you can always kill the currently running query early by executing "KILL QUERY _client_threadId_" from a separate connection.
+In any case, you can always kill the currently running query early by executing "KILL QUERY _client_threadId_" from a separate connection (note: this query is dangerous if modifying information without transactions).

 TODO
 ====

-* Multiple statement (e.g. "SELECT * FROM foo; SELECT * FROM bar" vs. "SELECT * FROM foo") support

 * Auto-reconnect algorithm(s) ?

 * Method to change character set

+* More connection options (connection timeout, query timeout, disable MySQL 4.1-style password auth)

+* Periodic ping to keep connection alive

+* API to execute "KILL QUERY _client_threadId_" easily

 * Possibly some other stuff I'm not aware of at the moment